 2 Corinthians 2:14

-When I lived in South Africa, many years ago, we had a jasmine creeper near near the house.
-Every evening as the sun was starting to go down, our garden and house were filled with the beautiful, powerful scent of the tiny white jasmine flowers.
-Despite the mosquitoes and creepy crawlies that would come in if we left the windows open, I couldn’t bear to close them, because I loved that scent wafting through the house.
+When I lived in South Africa many years ago, we had a jasmine creeper growing near the house.
+Every evening as the sun was starting to go down, our garden and house were filled with the beautiful, powerful scent of the tiny white jasmine flowers and I loved to leave the windows wide open to allow that scent in, despite the mosquitoes and creepy crawlies!

 In that moment I realised I had a choice.
-“Close up”, batten down the hatches and let the darkness overwhelm me, or, like the jasmine, open up to God, right there in the dark and let the fragrance all all that He is in me come out.
+“Close up”, hide my face, batten down the hatches and let the darkness overwhelm me, or, like the jasmine, open up to God, right there in the dark and let the fragrance of all all that He is in me come out.

 Writing to the church in Corinth, the apostle Paul says that because we belong to Jesus, God “uses us to spread the aroma of the knowledge of him everywhere”.